marcinkwolek/Confirmation/README.md

 # Confirmation
 Confirmation of sending the form
+Responsive